Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 2 Desember 2025 02.29.34 UTC
+- WIB: Selasa, 2 Desember 2025 03.29.43 UTC
-- WITA: Selasa, 2 Desember 2025 03.29.34 UTC
+- WITA: Selasa, 2 Desember 2025 04.29.43 UTC
-- WIT: Selasa, 2 Desember 2025 04.29.34 UTC
+- WIT: Selasa, 2 Desember 2025 05.29.43 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: technology
+Kategori: motivational